mhindery/mh-structlog/README.md

 logging.setup()
 ```

-This will work out of the box with sane defaults: it logs to stdout in a pretty colored output.
-See the section below for options to this method.
+This will work out of the box with sane defaults: it logs to stdout in a pretty colored output when running in an interactive terminal, else it defaults to producing json output.
+See the section below for information on the arguments to this method.

 ## Setup options